dmidlo/histdata.com-tools/README.md

   --quality-preflight-evidence PATH
-                        use a saved quality preflight JSON report as evidence before a large cache-backed --quality run --quality-preflight-sample-size COUNT
+                        use a saved quality preflight JSON report as evidence before a large cache-backed --quality run --quality-preflight-evidence-max-age-seconds SECONDS
+                        maximum age for saved quality preflight evidence;
+                        defaults to 86400
+  --quality-preflight-evidence-stale-ok
+                        allow matching quality preflight evidence even when its generated_at_utc timestamp is stale --quality-preflight-sample-size COUNT
                         number of cache-size quantile targets to benchmark --quality-profile PATH